 - Impaired Objectivity: A firm’s work under one government contract could entail its evaluating itself or a related entity, either through an assessment of performance under another contract or an evaluation of proposals.

-In the Event of Potential Conflict of Interest
+In the Event of Potential Organizational Conflict of Interest (OCI)

 If the Program Contracting Officer (PCO) and Program Manager (PM) discover that a potential conflict exists, the PM & Program Management Office (PMO) will assist the Contracting Officer in an investigation to identify all actual and potential OCIs.
 Once an OCI has been determined to exist, the Contracting Officer will provide a written analysis, which includes the following: